Harambe: Reception by scientists

 The incident sparked debate among biologists and primatologists on whether gorillas and other primates should be held in captivity at all.
 Primatologist Jane Goodall said that according to the video it seemed Harambe was trying to protect the child.
 She gave a longer explanation in an interview with the president of the International Fund for Animal Welfare, concluding that the zoo had no choice but to kill Harambe.
 She wrote, "It was awful for the child, the parents, Harambe, the zoo, the keepers and the public.
 But when people come into contact with wild animals, life and death decisions sometimes have to be made."
-Goodall said "we will never be able to be 100% sure that people and wildlife won't be injured when they are in such close proximity", and she believed that zoos "with the highest standards of care" could play an important role in the animals' well-being.
+Goodall said, "We will never be able to be 100% sure that people and wildlife won't be injured when they are in such close proximity", and she believed that zoos "with the highest standards of care" could play an important role in the animals' well-being.

 Zookeeper Jack Hanna strongly defended the zoo's actions, noting that a tranquilizer dart might have taken five or ten minutes to take effect and would have further aggravated Harambe.
 Primatologist Frans de Waal said he saw few options for the zoo: "A gorilla is so immensely strong that even with the best of intentions—and we are not sure that Harambe had those—the child's death was a probable outcome."
 Ian Redmond of the Ape Alliance said other options were not tried, such as showing force to bluster the gorilla to back down, or if someone known and trusted by Harambe had tried to calm him.

+Ethologist Gisela Kaplan assessed that Harambe likely would have deemed the child too small to warrant an aggressive reaction, and the scenes of Harambe dragging the child through the enclosure were probably an attempt to protect the child from the perceived threat of the crowd above, who would not stop screaming.
+She contrasted the incident with the rescue of Levan Merritt from Jambo at the Jersey Zoo in 1986, where the lack of guns in England meant that zookeepers were compelled to let the situation play out until they could extract the child from the enclosure, rather than shooting the gorilla.